KevinXuuuu/MechaCar_Statistical_Analysis/README.md

 Base on the Linear regression model above, spooiler_angle provided a non-random amount of variance to the mpg values.

 ### Is the slope of the linear model considered to be zero?
 Why or why not?
+The slope of the Liner model is not considered to be zero, although it is 5.08e-8 very close to 0, but it is not zero.

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?